 What type and quantity of switch ports are required for the server?

 Sometimes, customers buy several servers but later on discover they don’t have enough ports on their switch to plug them in.
-Therefore, you should always know the number of ports available in your network to be able to know if you need another switch to support your servers.
+Therefore, you should always know the number of ports available in your network.
+In this way you will easily know if you need another switch to support your servers.
 This applies both to a small business and a large corporation.

 How much memory do you need?

-As we all know, when it comes to memory capacity, the more the better.
-This means the initial cost will be high, but having a lot of memory will help you avoid having to take down your network to increase the memory installed on your server, given that a large capacity was already anticipated at the initial deployment.
-For this reason, its better to max out your server with memory to avoid the hassle of having to take down your network, since nobody wants to waste time de-racking and re-racking servers.
+When it comes to memory capacity, it is the more the better.
+Initial cost will be high, but having a lot of memory helps you to avoid having to take down your network to increase the memory installed on your server.
+A large capacity was already anticipated at the initial deployment.
+So, it’s better to max out your server with memory to avoid the hassle of having to take down your network.
+Simply said, nobody wants to waste time de-racking and re-racking servers.

 How much power do you really need?

-You have to calculate how much power is required for your server in order to obtain the necessary power supply.
-Nowadays, power consumption and saving is a critical topic to take into consideration.
-Therefore, you should not ignore the issue if your server consumes a lot of power, and this will depend on the installed components.
-You need to review the power consumption for each component and choose the best option based on your needs.
-This might also depend on the budget that you plan on allocating to servers.
-Depending on the size of your business and whether it makes intensive use of IT resources or not, a larger or small purchase might be justified.
+Review the power consumption for each component and choose the best option based on your business needs.
+This might also depend on the planned budget for server allocation.
+Depending on your business size and whether its intensive usage of IT resources or not, a larger or small purchase might be justified.

 What type of server do you need?

-Rack servers, on the other hand, are installed in a cabinet and require a dedicate server room.
-This type of cabinet can housemultiple servers that can be installed on top of each other in slots, making rack servers a good option for those who know they need multiple servers and want to reduce the physical footprint of their IT infrastructure.
+Rack servers are installed in a cabinet and require a dedicate server room.
+This type of cabinet can house multiple servers installed on top of each other in slots.
+This makes rack servers a good option for businesses who need multiple servers and want to reduce the physical footprint of their IT infrastructure.
 Rack servers are usually the choice of growing companies with demanding system requirements.

-In conclusion, the best way of choosing your server involves planning carefully and ensuring that your choice meets all of your key requirements, while knowing that you can always add additional equipment if in the future your workload and accompanying requirements grow larger.
+In conclusion, the best way of choosing your server involves planning carefully and ensuring that your choice meets all of your key requirements.
+It is also good to know that you can always add additional equipment if you need it.
+Especially, when in the future your workload and accompanying requirements grow larger.

 If you still have questions about choosing your server and related products or maintaining it, contact our team at Evernex today.
 Our experienced staff is always here to help, and will be glad to assist you with whatever you need.